bshr273/Xo-Game/README.md

 # Xo-Game
 “XO GAME (Tic-Tac-Toe) 🎮

 Welcome to my interactive Tic-Tac-Toe game!
-This project is a simple implementation of the classic XO game using HTML, CSS, and JavaScript.
+This project is a simple implementation of the classic XO game using HTML, CSS, and JavaScript, designed for two players to enjoy together.

 🚀 How to Play:

 	1. Open the game in your web browser.
-	2. Choose either ‘X’ or ‘O’ to start.
+	2. Player 1 selects ‘X’, and Player 2 selects ‘O’.
-	3. Click on the grid cells to place your symbol and take turns with the computer.
+	3. Take turns clicking on the grid cells to place your symbols.
 	4. Aim to get three symbols in a row (horizontal, vertical, or diagonal) to win!

 🔧 Features:

 	•	Responsive design, suitable for desktop and mobile devices.
-	•	Intelligent computer opponent with basic AI to challenge you.
+	•	Play with a friend for a nostalgic gaming experience.
 	•	Minimalist and visually appealing UI.

 🛠️ Technologies Used: